 While we can glean many facts about the life and work of Jesus from Paul’s letters, the Gospels give us a much more complete picture of what Jesus did and what he taught.

 We don’t know for sure who wrote the four Gospels or when they were written.
 While early church traditions link these writings to the disciple Matthew, Mark (an associate of Paul and of Peter), Luke (a physician and associate of Paul), and to the disciple John, the authorships are not stated in the texts themselves.
+There are various strands of evidence which support some of these traditions, e.g. that Mark was an associate of Peter and wrote primarily for a Roman audience.
 For simplicity, we will refer to them here by their traditional names.